Planning your study abroad experience is easier when you have resources to help guide you.

-SPEA Abroad has multiple summer course options that will fulfill this requirement.
+SPEA Abroad has multiple ways to fulfill this requirement.

-OPTION 4: Combine two SPEA Abroad courses (that are both 3+ weeks and 3+ credits).
-Pick two of the following courses:
+OPTION 3: Combine two SPEA Abroad summer courses (that are both 3+ weeks and 3+ credits).

 - Can I participate in more than one summer program?

 Yes.
-However, if you are a SPEA student you are limited to 6 credit hours of V482/E482 without advisor approval for additional credits.
-You should also apply to the most expensive program first because the SPEA Abroad Summer Scholarship will automatically be applied to the first program you apply for.
+However, if you are a SPEA undergraduate student you are limited to 6 SPEA credit hours of V482/E482 without SPEA advisor approval for additional credits.

 - What are the biggest expenses to study abroad with SPEA?